MiSTer-devel/C128_MiSTer/README.md

 * **Composite**: the black and white image on the composite pin of the DB9 TTL RGBI connector

 The VDC can be programmed to generate non-standard video modes that the MiSTer video scaler does not handle very well.
 These modes would not work with most monitors on a real C128 either.
 They can cause the scaler to stop working (it will usually recover when switching video output to the VIC) or produce extreme flickering on the video output.

+A 40-column boot leaves the VDC blank.
+An 80-column boot shows BASIC on the VDC and a blank green/grey VIC-II screen.
+Changing PAL/NTSC takes effect immediately on the VIC-II; use Run stop + Restore to let the kernal reprogram the VDC.

 ## Cartridges
 To load a cartridge from the OSD menu it must be in .CRT format.
 C64 and C128 cartridges will be detected based on the CRT header and the core will start in the correct mode.